openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

    :alt: Using the Sort and Filter features in Excel.
    :align: center

-Next, Sort on the ‘id’ field by value, either smallest to largest or largest to smallest.
+Next, Sort on the ‘id' field by value, either smallest to largest or largest to smallest.

 .. figure:: ../img/cookbook/area_estimation/custom_filter_excel.png
    :alt: A custom sort in Excel.